microsoftgraph/msgraph-sdk-powershell/src/Search/v1.0/docs/Update-MgExternalConnectionGroup.md

   - `[ExternalItemId <String>]`: The unique identifier of externalItem
   - `[IdentityId <String>]`: The unique identifier of identity

 `MEMBERS <IMicrosoftGraphExternalConnectorsIdentity[]>`: A member added to an externalGroup.
-You can add Azure Active Directory users, Azure Active Directory groups, or an externalGroup as members.
+You can add Microsoft Entra users, Microsoft Entra groups, or an externalGroup as members.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Type <String>]`: identityType